AvianJay/linuxshowip/README.md

 # Need
 You Need To Install wget.
 Run This:
-<pre>sudo apt-get install wget</pre>
+<pre>sudo apt-get install curl</pre>
-If This Not Work It ,Run This:
+If this is not working, Run This:
 <pre>sudo apt-get update</pre>
 (Maybe Help You)
 # How to show ip